pjkarlik/p5js/README.md

 # p5js Demo
   My Experiments with p5js using simplex noise on 3d grids and matrix systems.
-  You can change the render file called in index.js, each variation are experiments in rendering and shader functions.
+  You can change the render file called in index.js, each variation is an explores different features in rendering and shader functions.

   CbeRender - 3D Cub system, improving rendering and optimizations.